Updated for nself v1.0.12

-One of the most powerful features of nself's database management is its seamless integration with dbdiagram.io, a popular visual database design tool.
-This integration enables a complete visual-to-code workflow, allowing you to design your database schema visually and synchronize it with your nself project.
+One of the most features of ɳSelf's database management is its integration with dbdiagram.io, a popular visual database design tool.
+This integration enables a complete visual-to-code workflow, allowing you to design your database schema visually and synchronize it with your ɳSelf project.

 dbdiagram.io is a free, simple tool to draw entity-relationship (ER) diagrams by just writing code.
 Created by Holistics (the same team behind DBML), it provides:

-Design your schema visually at dbdiagram.io, then import:
+Design your schema visually at dbdiagram.io, then create a migration:

 # This creates: